Page 2 The project begins

 CAD, Laser cut parts and building an intake.

 I had to learn how to draw in CAD to make all the flanges needed for getting the engine to run.
 Not wanting to use the original intake with throttlebodies, I had to design my own.
-This is a work in progress, but with the parts ordered, it's just filling in the blanks with some water pipe and sheetmetal to make a complete intake.

 1. Upper intake flange ( with a bunch of 2" exhaust flanges to save material).